HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

 # Optional Parameters For Publishing Issues to AppScan on Cloud
 - issue_status - The status of issues that are published to ASoC.
 Must be one of 'open', 'inprogress', 'noise', 'fixed', or 'passed'.
 The default is 'open'.
 - scan_base_name - The base name of the scan for issues published to ASoC.
 A timestamp is appended to the given base name.
 The default is 'GitHub_CodeSweep'.
-- personal_scan - When issues are published to ASoC, the scan representing those issues can be made a personal scan.
+- personal_scan - When issues are published to ASoC, the scan representing those issues can be made a [personal scan](https://help.hcltechsw.com/appscan/ASoC/appseccloud_scans_personal.html).
 The default is false.
-See [this page](https://help.hcltechsw.com/appscan/ASoC/appseccloud_scans_personal.html) for additional details.
 ```yaml
 with:
   publish_on_merge: true